Degrees, Certificates and Awards

 Among these are the ability to think and to communicate clearly and effectively, both orally and in writing; to use mathematics; to understand the modes of inquiry of the major disciplines; to be aware of other cultures and times; to achieve insights gained through experience in thinking about ethical problems; and to develop the capacity for, and sense of, self-understanding.
 In addition to these accomplishments, the student should possess sufficient depth in some field of knowledge to contribute to lifetime interest.

 The governing board of the Santa Barbara Community College District shall confer the degree of Associate in Arts or Associate in Science upon a student who has demonstrated competence in reading, written expression and mathematics, and who has satisfactorily completed at least 60 semester units of college work.
-This coursework requirement will be fulfilled in a curriculum accepted toward the degree by the college (courses numbered 100 or higher as shown in this Catalog).
-It must include at least 18 semester units in General Education and at least 18 semester units in a major.
+This coursework requirement will be fulfilled in a curriculum accepted toward the degree by the college (SBCC courses numbered 100 and higher and C1000 and higher as shown in this Catalog).
+It must include at least 25 semester units in General Education and at least 18 semester units in a major.

 Students who major in Liberal Studies, or are undecided about a major, should refer to “Liberal Studies” in this Catalog’s Index.

-The Associate Degree will be awarded upon completion of both department and college requirements as follows:
+The Associate Degree will be awarded upon completion of the following:

 Philosophy of General Education